juzzrespecter/42cc-webserv/README.md

 web navigator.

 This project consists in developing in __C++__ a fully functioning web server, capable to serve at least a fully static website.
-For this, we kept in mint __nginx__ as a reference, to compare header response behavior and configuration file structure.
+For this, we kept in mind __nginx__ as a reference, to compare header response behavior and configuration file structure.
 Webserv will try to read a configuration file passed as a parameter [ or search in a default path if given none ], and if successful, will set up a series of servers [ opened sockets for listening to new connections ] with proper config. such as root folder in server host filesystem or a default error page.